 Weekends in Camarillo are perfect for dining alfresco and enjoying live music.
 There’s nothing better than date night or a girl’s night out with live music in the background!
 With so many amazing restaurants in this city, it’s hard to narrow it down.

-At the top of my list is RELM Wine & Beer Bistro.
-With local acoustic style musicians on Thursdays, Fridays, and Saturdays their live music is just the right vibe for dining out on their patio.
+At the top of my list is Onyx Bistro.
+With local acoustic style musicians on Fridays and Saturdays, their live music is just the right vibe for dining out on their patio.
 They have a great menu full of delicious options.
 Start with the roasted potato skins appetizer for sure!
 And don’t forget to finish off the night with their flourless chocolate cake.
 You won’t regret it.
 Be sure to get there early and you just might score cozy seating at the glass fire pit.

 Love a good locally brewed beer?
 Try Twisted Oak Tavern!
 The ambiance couldn’t be more fitting as you enjoy drinks with friends after dinner or maybe some happy hour cocktails.
 My favorite thing about this restaurant is the atmosphere, it’s so warm and inviting.
 You’ll fall in love with savory dishes like the miso salmon with English pea puree, warm red potato salad, red miso glaze or go for a classic and order the Reuben!
 Order brewed in-house beers on tap and enjoy live music on select weekends.
 You’ll feel right at home while watching sports at the bar and cheering on your favorite teams.